Hacking Creativity: Shortcut To A Creative Mental State

 ‘It’s a great reset if you’ve been doing something creative and you didn’t get into flow and it was frustrating; this is a way to sorta reset your brain and start over.
 And if you did get into flow and it was a really, y’know, vibrant writing session – [it’s] another way to chill it out and start over.

-You can see the whole episode here, it’s great watch/listen packed with interesting topics and stories:
+You can see more of the episode here, it’s great watch/listen packed with interesting topics and stories:

-For more information on flow, including other ways of inducing the state, discovering your ‘flow profile’ and what may work best you personally, check out the website: Flow Genome Project.
+For more information on flow, including other ways of inducing the state, discovering your ‘flow profile’ and what may work best you personally, check out the website: Flow Research Collective.

 Do you have any other techniques that you use to enhance creativity, or to help you get ‘in the zone’?
 Tips or tricks?
 Habits or routines?
 Please share below, I’m always interested to hear about others’ creative processes and new ways of coaxing creative states of mind.